CAMH-SCWG/compucool/workshops/redcap.md

 ---------
-Please have these both installed (come early if you need help):
+Please have a REDCap account if you want to follow along.

 - **REDCap**: [login here](https://edc.camhx.ca/redcap/)

-Account info:
+If you need to share our account info:
+name: rworkshop
+pass:  Rworkshop1